 Besides being one of the most rewarding and fulfilling occupations, neuropsychology is also a pretty well paying career.
 According to studies, the salary of a neuropsychologist ranges from $77,500 to $80,700 yearly.
 Among the highest paid neuropsychologists professionals are organizational psychologists, forensic psychologists, engineering psychologists as well as clinical neuropsychologists.
 While some neuropsychologists are employed in medical facilities, about 40 percent are self-employed, and they manage their private practice.
 Though this can be quite risky the returns are quite high.
-Salary Sumo is one great place to visit when looking for the salary for the neuropsychologists.
 The following are factors to consider when deciding the salary of a neuropsychologist.

 All other factors held constant, the experience of a neuropsychologist is one of the major factors to consider when deciding the salary of a neuropsychologist.
 Nothing can substitute the experience of these professionals.
 Neuropsychologists who have been in the field for many years are paid much more than those who are straight from graduate school.